SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 	});
 });
 ```
-20. Under i18n folder, replace the content in `i18n.properties` file with the following values:
+20. Under i18n folder, __replace__ the contents in `i18n.properties` file with the following values and save the file:
 ```
 createBookingPanelTitle=Create a booking
 bookButtonText=Book